 Love a delicious keto & low carb breakfast?
 Check out these:

-- Mix cream cheese, Sola Sweetener, vanilla extract, and lemon extract in a bowl.
+- Mix the cream cheese, Sola Sweetener, vanilla extract, and lemon juice in another bowl.
+Fold in the berries.

-- Layer the cream cheese mixture on 3 slices of bread
+- Make three sandwiches by laying the cream cheese mixture between the slices of bread

 - Heat a medium frying pan to medium heat